Jefferymoju/Jefferymoju/README.md

 - 👋 Hello, i'm Jeffery Moju
-- 👀 I’m interested in Mobile Developpment
+- 👀 I’m a Native Mobile Developer and Alx student
-- 🌱 I’m currently learning Kotlin
+- 🌱 Kotlin
 - 💞️ I’m looking to collaborate on any mobile development projects
 - 📫 You can reach me on Twitter- @Mofeoritse, Instagram @jefferyofeoritse and whatsapp @2347045515703